-Understanding the factors associated with the occurrence of HD can help plan the operation, preventing the occurrence of HD and reducing treatment costs [3, 4, 10, 18, 19].
+Understanding the factors associated with the occurrence of HD can help plan the operation, preventing the occurrence of HD [10, 18] and reducing treatment costs [3, 4, 19].

 Since the Republic of Serbia does not have a national register of patients with THA, we used systematically collected data from our medical center.

-In most of the previous studies, it was shown that many factors are associated with HD, but these studies predominantly investigated surgical factors, which were not in the focus of our research [18].
+In the most of the previous studies, it was shown that many factors are associated with the HD, but these studies investigated dominantly surgical factors, which were not in the focus of our research [18].
 In our medical center, all surgeons use a posterior approach, the same type of prosthesis, and the same operating technique.

-The main purpose of this study was to assess the patientrelated factors and radiological factors on HD occurrence after THA.
+The main purpose of this study was to assess the patient-related factors and radiological factors on HD occurrence after THA.

 HD is a significant problem in clinical practice [3, 4, 19].
 Restoration of the native anatomy plays a crucial role in preventing instability [6].
 Malposition of the acetabular component is associated with the occurrence of many complications, not only HD [20].
-Some authors still accept some kind of "safe zone" for prosthesis placement [1, 4, 10], while others question whether it exists [6, 15].
+Some authors still accept some kind of "safe zone" for prosthesis placement [1, 4, 10] while others question whether it exists [6, 15].

-Cup position with an inclination/abduction of $40^{\circ} \pm 10^{\circ}$ and an anteversion of $10-20^{\circ}$, the so-called "safe zone" to avoid HD, is internationally considered desirable and used in clinical practice.
+Cup position with an inclination/abduction of $40\pm10^\circ$ and an anteversion of 10 to 20° , so-called "safe zone" to avoid HD, is internationally considered desirable and used in clinical practice.
+Lewinnek defined the "safe zone" after a study conducted on a small number of patients treated with only a postero-lateral approach.
 However, experience showed that components positioned in this zone can and do dislocate [4].
 This was confirmed by HD occurrence even after the use of computer-assisted surgery during THA [20].
-As mentioned before, some authors argue that the "safe zone" does not exist or that it is different for each patient [6, 12].
-Also, some authors claim that the "safe zone" depends on the operative approach or some other factor [20].
+As mentioned before, some authors argue that "safe zone" does not exist or that it is different for every single patient [6, 12].
+Also, some authors claim that "safe zone" depends on the operative approach or some other factor [20].

 Hip geometrical parameters have been suggested as important factors in the evaluation of the risk of HD [3, 4, 10, 19].
 Our results show that patients who experienced HD had the higher acetabular inclination and lower height of greater trochanter.
-Previous studies have shown that the height of the great trochanter depends on the soft tissue reparation and thigh muscle strength [1, 20].
-Also, cup position was not significantly different between study groups, which aligned with findings of Esposito et al. [6].
+Previous studies shown that the height of great trochanter depends on the soft tissue reparation and thigh muscle strength [1, 20].
+Also, cup position was not significantly different between study groups which were aligned with findings of Esposito et al. [6].
 This indicates that muscle strength is of great importance in the prevention of HD [14].